 The benchtop experiment used to assess performance of the system is pictured in Fig. 3.
-A signal generator served as neural input to the system and delivered bursts of 20 Hz sine waves into a channel on the Brain Interchange's breakout board.
+A signal generator served as neural input to the system and delivered bursts of 20 Hz sine waves into a channel on the Brain Interchange's breakout board, which utilizes a resistor-capacitor based model to replicate biophysical properties of neurons, replacing a tissue phantom model.
 An oscilloscope was connected to observe stimulation output alongside a second sine wave generated in-phase, but with higher amplitude, to the original input to assess timing.
 Upon starting the client, a JSON configuration file designated the sensing and output channels, the stimulation waveform parameters, and the filtering coefficients for a 15-25 Hz bandpass filter.
-This test setup was used to evaluate the performance of the open loop stimulation and adaptive stimulation algorithms implemented into the OMNI-BIC; specifically, the system's ability to identify specified biomarkers of interest and respond with appropriate stimulation.
+This test setup was used to evaluate the performance of the open loop stimulation and adaptive stimulation algorithms implemented into the OMNI-BIC; specifically, the system's ability to identify specified biomarkers of interest and respond with stimulation.

 Another facet of system performance assessed was communication robustness.
 As the Brain Interchange is a wireless system, we were interested in characterizing packet loss during system operation.
 We compared packet loss by categorizing packets into two categories.
 First is a critical loss, which is an instance when there are more than 9 consecutive missing packets.
-This threshold was selected as interpolating more than 9 lost data points at the system's native sampling rate of 1KHz results in an effective Nyquist rate below a desired minimum of 50Hz which ensures an oversampling the beta frequency range of interest by at least two.
+This threshold was selected as interpolating more than 9 lost data points at the system's native sampling rate of 1KHz results in an effective Nyquist rate below a desired minimum of 50Hz which ensures an oversampling of the beta frequency range of interest by at least two.
 The second category is a recoverable packet loss, which is when there are 9 or fewer dropped packets, in which case linear interpolation is used to preserve signal processing and filtering functionality despite the lost data.